A landing theorem for entire functions with bounded post-singular sets: Landing at parabolic points

 \section{Landing at parabolic points}

-We now complete the proof of our analogue of the Douady-Hubbard landing theorem, Theorem~\ref{thm:DHdreadlocks}, by showing that parabolic periodic points are also accessible by dreadlocks.
+We now complete the proof of our analogue of the Douady-Hubbard landing theorem, Theorem~\ref{thm:DHfilaments}, by showing that parabolic periodic points are also accessible by filaments.

-\begin{thm}[Parabolic points are accessible by dreadlocks] Let $f\in\BB$ with bounded postsingular set, and let $z_0$ be a parabolic periodic point.
-Then there is a periodic dreadlock of $f$ that lands at $z_0$. \end{thm}
+\begin{thm}[Parabolic points are accessible by filaments] Let $f\in\BB$ with bounded postsingular set, and let $z_0$ be a parabolic periodic point.
+Then there is a periodic filament of $f$ that lands at $z_0$. \end{thm}

 Let $f$ be as in the statement of the theorem.
 By passing to an iterate, we may assume that $f'(z_0)=1$.
 So $z_0$ is a multiple fixed point of $f$, say of multiplicity $m+1$ for $f$.
 Then there are $m$ unit vectors $v_1\ldots v_n$, called \emph{repelling directions} at $z_0$.
 Any backward orbit of $f$ converging to $z_0$ must asymptotically converge to $z_0$ along one of these directions; see \cite[Lemma 10.1]{Mi}.
 Similarly, there are $n$ attracting directions $w_n$ such that any forward orbit $(f^n(z))_{n=0}^{\infty}$ converging to $z_0$ must converge to $z_0$ along one of these attracting directions $w_n$.